- Name of service - Planning Development Management and Enforcement

 What information do we collect?

-We collect the minimum of information that is necessary to undertake our statutory duty - Name, Address, Contact Details, Contents of any submissions made.
+We collect the minimum of information that is necessary to undertake our statutory duty and will include the following:

 How we are allowed to use your personal data